 I know, you’ve heard all the bad reviews flooding the internet.
 Unhappy fans wanting something new seems to be the majority.

 And I can understand why.

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

 No, you don’t have to avoid Fast and Furious Supercharged attraction at Universal Studios Florida.
 This brand-new ride has been the main source of controversy in many of the online theme park groups and forums.

-Now let’s touch on what you can expect from Universal Studios Florida’s newest experience.
+Now let’s touch on what you can expect from Universal Orlando’s newest experience.

 Fast and Furious Supercharged Queue